Microbial virus epidemics in the presence of contact-mediated host dormancy: Model definition, heuristics, and main results

 almost surely and

 Then for all sufficiently small $\beta>0$, we have

-\end{theorem} The next theorem shows that in case of a macroscopic/persistent epidemic, the time until reaching the set $S_\beta$ (which includes the coexistence equilibrium $(n_{1a},n_{1d},n_{1i},n_2)$ of the dynamical system) behaves like $\log K/\widetilde\lambda$. \begin{theorem} Under the assumptions of Theorem~\ref{thm-viruscoexprob}, in case \eqref{viruscoexcond} holds (equivalently, $s_2<1$), we have that on the event $\{ T_{S_\beta} < T_0^2 \}$,
+\end{theorem} The next theorem shows that in case of a macroscopic/persistent epidemic, the time until reaching the set $S_\beta$ (which includes the coexistence equilibrium $(n_{1a}^*,n_{1d}^*,n_{1i}^*,n_2^*)$ of the dynamical system) behaves like $\log K/\widetilde\lambda$. \begin{theorem} Under the assumptions of Theorem~\ref{thm-viruscoexprob}, in case \eqref{viruscoexcond} holds (equivalently, $s_2<1$), for all sufficiently small $\beta>0$ we have that on the event $\{ T_{S_\beta} < T_0^2 \}$,

-in probability. \end{theorem} The final theorem provides information about the time of the extinction of the epidemic and implies that with high probability, the rescaled active population size stays close to its virus-free equilibrium $\bar n_{1a}$ and the dormant population stays small until this extinction (after which it decreases to 0).
-This theorem also holds for $\widetilde\lambda>0$ where both persistence and non-persistence of the epidemic have a positive probability. \begin{theorem} Under the assumptions of Theorem~\ref{thm-viruscoexprob}, we have that on the event $\{ T_0^2 < T_{S_\beta}\}$,
+in probability. \end{theorem} The final theorem provides information about the time of the extinction of the epidemic and implies that with high probability, the rescaled active population size stays close to its virus-free equilibrium $\barn1a$ and the dormant population stays small until this extinction (after which it decreases to 0).
+This theorem also holds for $\widetilde\lambda>0$ where both persistence and non-persistence of the epidemic have a positive probability. \begin{theorem} Under the assumptions of Theorem~\ref{thm-viruscoexprob}, for all sufficiently small $\beta>0$ we have that on the event $\{ T_0^2 < T_{S_\beta}\}$,

 and

 both in probability, where $\Vert \cdot \Vert$ is an arbitrary (but fixed) norm on $\R^2$. \end{theorem}

 Theorems~\ref{thm-viruscoexprob} and \ref{thm-successvirus} guarantee that if $s_2<1$, then in the limit $K\to\infty$, for appropriately chosen $\beta$, with probability tending to $1-s_2$, the persistence set $S_\beta$ will be reached before the extinction of the epidemic, and the time $T_{S_\beta}$ scales as $(\smfrac{1}{\widetilde\lambda}+o(1))\log K$.
 They do not provide information about the fate of our rescaled stochastic population process after time $T_{S_\beta}$, and in fact we expect that this will depend on the stability of the coexistence equilibrium and possible Hopf bifurcations.
 We will interpret this in Section~\ref{sec-bifurcations}.